Troubleshooting

 Plus iconPlus icon

 Octopus Intelligent is a smart energy tariff designed for EV drivers.
 It enables automated charging at off-peak rates, helping you save money while ensuring your car is ready when you need it.
+This isn't necessarily at off peak times as Octopus control when your car charges based on the overal grid demand.

 Once connected, Octopus Intelligent controls your charger via their app and schedules charging based on your chosen departure time.